NilsSomm/random_pulse/README.md

 # random_pulse
 ## Introduction
 This code uses the Partial Coherence Model (PCM) to simulate Self-Amplifed Spontaneous Emmission (SASE) Free-Electron Laser (FEL) pulses.
-These types of pulses form from random noise, so this is a stochastic process.
-The PCM method phenomenologically models stochastic SASE-FEL pulses from random number generation to model this.
-The PCM algorithm is described [T. Pfeifer et al., Optics Letters 35, 3441, (2010)](https://doi.org/10.1364/OL.35.003441).
+SASE-FEL pulses are generated from random noise, so this is a stochastic process.
+The PCM method phenomenologically models stochastic SASE-FEL pulses from random number generation.
+The PCM algorithm is described in [T. Pfeifer et al., Optics Letters 35, 3441, (2010)](https://doi.org/10.1364/OL.35.003441).

 ## Overview
 There are 2 included python classes in this repository.
-The first is the `random_laser_pulse` class, which contains the PCM algorithm.
-The second is the `fel_pulse` class, which is a wrapper for the other class.
-Here, inputs are simplified and there is an option to convert between atomic units and standard units.
-It is recommended to use the `fel_pulse` class.
+The first class is `random_laser_pulse` and contains the PCM algorithm.
+The second class is `fel_pulse` class, which is a wrapper for the other class and provide support for unit conversion between between atomic units and SI units.
+We recommended using the `fel_pulse` class to generate SASE FEL pulses.

 ## Examples
 ### Generating a Pulse
 To generate a pulse, we call the `fel_pulse` function.
-The required inputs are pulse duration, bandwidth, and central frequency.
+The required inputs are the pulse duration, bandwidth, and central frequency.
 In time the pulse is always centered around 0.
 ```
 from fel_pulse import fel_pulse
 pulse = fel_pulse(pulse_duration = 25, bandwidth = 0.55, central_freq = 45)
 ```
 By default the input units are eV for frequencies and femtoseconds for time, however input and output units can also be switched to atomic units.
 ### Frequency Series
-The frequency series of a pulse is the Fourier transform of its time series, meaning it is the same signal but composed of frequencies.
-To get the frequency axis you use the function `get_freq_domain` or `get_pos_freq_domain`, depending on whether you want to use the complete frequency series or an adjusted one that only contains the positive ones.
+The frequency series provides the spectral information of a pulse, correspoding to the Fourier transform of its time series.
+To get the frequency axis you use the function `get_freq_domain` or `get_pos_freq_domain`, depending on whether you want to use the complete frequency series or an adjusted one that only contains the positive frequencies.
 The corresponding functions to get the frequency series are `get_freq_series` and `get_pos_freq_series`.
-If you want to inspect such a frequency series of a pulse, you might write something like this:
+For example, to plot the frequency series of a pulse, you might write something like this:
 ```
 from matplotlib import pyplot as plt
 import numpy as np